-The largest emitting sector in the Colombian economy is the energy sector, which accounts for 53% of emissions.
-This sector includes emissions from fossil fuels in energy production, with Colombia being a major exporter of coal and oil.3,4 Combustion of liquid fuels in the transport sector is the main driver of energy-related emissions, accounting for 19% of the total).
-Agriculture is the second largest emitter, representing 29% of emissions.
+The largest emitting sector in the Colombian economy is energy, which accounted for 53% of total GHG emissions (excluding LULUCF) in 2017.
+This sector includes emissions from fossil fuels in energy production, as Colombia is a major exporter of coal and oil.1,2 Combustion of liquid fuels in the transport sector is the main driver of energy-related emissions, accounting for 19% of the total.
+Agriculture is the second largest emitter, representing 29% of total emissions.

-Despite it having the majority share of emissions, Colombia’s updated NDC makes comparatively small mitigation pledges for the energy sector, of only 11.2 MtCO₂e by 2030.5
+Despite the energy sector accounting for the largest share of total emissions, Colombia’s updated NDC makes a comparatively small mitigation pledge for this sector, excluding transport, aiming to cut emissions by 11.2 MtCO₂e by 2030.3

-The majority of pledged mitigation actions take place in the LULUCF sector, focusing on land restoration (16.9 MtCO₂e reduction by 2030) and reducing deforestation (59 MtCO₂e reduction by 2030).
-The agriculture, forestry and land use (AFOLU) sectors together account for over 60% of total GHG emissions, with LULUCF accounting for around 28% of the total in 2014.
+The majority of pledged mitigation actions relate to the LULUCF sector, focusing on land restoration (17 MtCO₂e reduction by 2030) and reducing deforestation (59 MtCO₂e reduction by 2030).
+The agriculture, forestry and land use (AFOLU) sectors together account for over 60% of total GHG emissions, with LULUCF accounting for around 28% of the total in 2014.4

 Colombiaʼs current GHG emissions